Research-Division/policy-rules-database/tests/README.md

 To test the functions:

+1. Run the script named ApllyBenefitsCalculator.R
-1. Run the script named run_test.R
+2. Run the script named run_test.R